chain-io/portal-graphql-examples/README.md

 All of the examples assume that you pass your Chain.io API Keys `CLIENT_ID` and `CLIENT_SECRET` in to your process as an environment variable like:

 `CLIENT_ID=ABC CLIENT_SECRET=secretpass node ./examples/getAttachment.js`

+The only dependency for these examples is the [Got](https://github.com/sindresorhus/got) library for HTTP requests.
+You can substitute any HTTP library with minor adjustments to the code.